CHLORO

 Thank you!

-Thank you to immersive insiders for hosting this incredible event!
 A special thanks to Minkyu Kim for creating the stunning motion graphic for my project, and to everyone who offered valuable feedback throughout this journey—I couldn’t have done it without your support.

 Back to Projects